kuansw/CleaningData/README.md

     - body_acc_z_<DSname>.txt
     - body_gyro_z_<Dsname>.txt

-    Each of these nine files records 128 measurements of the following signals in either X,Y or Z axis :
+    Each row of these nine files records 128 measurements of the following signals in either X,Y or Z axis :
     - the acceleration signals from the accelerometer (total acceleration)
     - the estimated body acceleration.
     - Triaxial Angular velocity from the gyroscope.